Cherry-Ko-20/Data_Projects_TripleTen/Instacart-Orders-Exploratory-Data-Analysis/README.md

-# Instacar Orders Exploratory Data Analysis
+# Instacart Orders Exploratory Data Analysis

 This project is an individual undertaking, meaning that it is being carried out by a single person working independently, without collaboration or group involvement.